19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Offences

 14\.
-Any person who contravenes section 11(1) or (2) or 12(1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+Any person who contravenes section 11(1) or 12(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 [LT(S)A, s.
 7(11)]

+[Act 35 of 2017 wef 01/02/2019]

 ## PART V